-The Student Leadership Team leads out in planning social events and activities each semester.
+The Student Services Office leads out in planning social events and activities each semester.
 Often, these events include student families and faculty/staff involvement.
 Although the college is predominantly a commuter campus, students find time for fellowship and social interaction.
-Some current semester activities include the Back to School Bash, campus fellowships, a 3-on-3 basketball tournament, worship night, and a talent show.
+Some current semester activities include the Back to School Bash, campus fellowships, Criswell Cinema, worship night, and open mic nights.